As we near the 25th anniversary of her death, many are wondering when did Princess Diana die and how old was she?

-Whilst her life was tragically cut short, her influence and legacy lives on in her two sons today – Prince William and Prince Harry – who also commissioned the statue of Princess Diana due to be unveiled.
-We look back at her untimely death and the current memorials that pay tribute to the royal trailblazer.
+Whilst her life was tragically cut short, her influence and legacy lives on in her two sons today, Prince William and Prince Harry.
+We look back at the tall Princess Diana (opens in new tab), her untimely passing and the current memorials that pay tribute to the royal trailblazer.

 When did Princess Diana die and how old was she?

-Diana was travelling with her boyfriend Dodi Fayed in a Mercedes Benz W140 driven by Henri Paul.
-The couple had left a late dinner at the Ritz Hotel and were heading back to Dodi’s Paris residence.
+Diana was travelling with her boyfriend Dodi Fayed, the son of billionaire business man Mohamed Al Fayed (opens in new tab) in a Mercedes Benz W140 driven by Henri Paul.
+The couple had left a late dinner at the Ritz Hotel and were heading back to Dodi's Paris residence.

 Just after midnight, their car crashed inside the Pont de l'Alma tunnel in the French capital.
 It is understood that the vehicle was being chased by paparazzi at the time.